Patient education: Breast cancer screening (Beyond the Basics)

 Breast cancer screening includes tests to detect breast cancer at an early stage, before a woman discovers a lump.
 The chance of dying from breast cancer has declined by about a third over the past few decades.
 This is due, in part, to the use of breast cancer screening to find cancer at an earlier stage.
 Breast cancer is more likely to be cured when it is caught earlier.

 This article discusses what breast cancer screening includes, when it should start, and how often it should be done.
-Women with a high risk of breast cancer, such as those with a genetic mutation in BRCA1 and BRCA2 and those who have multiple close relatives with breast cancer should review information about genetic testing and screening recommendations in higher risk individuals.
-(See "Patient information: Genetic testing for breast and ovarian cancer (Beyond the Basics)".)
+Women with a high risk of breast cancer, such as those with a genetic mutation in BRCA1 and BRCA2 and those who have multiple close relatives with breast cancer, should review information about genetic testing and screening recommendations in higher risk individuals.
+(See "Patient education: Genetic testing for breast and ovarian cancer (Beyond the Basics)".)

 BREAST CANCER SCREENING METHODS

 Before the mammogram, you will be asked to undress from the waist up and wear a hospital gown.
-Each breast is x-rayed individually.
+Each breast is X-rayed individually.
 The breast is flattened between two panels.
 This can be uncomfortable, but it only takes a few seconds.
 If possible, try to avoid scheduling your mammogram just before or during your menstrual period, when the breasts are more sensitive.
 Also, do not use underarm deodorant on the day of your appointment.

 Mammogram results — A radiologist will review and interpret the mammogram.
 Sometimes the radiologist reviews the mammogram images while you wait.
 Some women will need to have more images taken.
 Needing more images is common and does not usually mean that you have cancer.
 These extra images help the radiologist to have the most accurate and clear view of your breast tissue.